 This question also provides you an opportunity to think about whether or not the job is the right fit for you.

-If the employer clearly wants to you take work home with you on a regular basis, but you value your free time, you may want to consider not taking the job.
+Always remember, an interview is a two-way street.
+Just as the employer is finding out what you would be like as a worker, you're discovering what it would like to work for the company.
+If the employer clearly wants you to take work home with you regularly, but you value your free time, you may want to consider not taking the job.
 Instead, look for jobs at companies that value work-life balance.

 When I need to, bringing work home with me is not a problem.
 I realize the importance of meeting deadlines and getting work done on time, and sometimes that requires extra hours in the office or at home.

 Why It Works: This person demonstrates that they understand the importance of deadlines.